Kalimuthu-Velappan/SONIC-DOCS/platforms/coremgr/core_file_manager.md

 ### Config DB Schema

-In order to export the tech support data, remote service detailsThrough CLI interface, external storage server can be configured which includes server IP, path and access information like user credentials and transport protocol.
+In order to export the tech support data, remote server details have to be configured on the device.
+Through CLI interface, external storage server can be configured which includes server IP, path and access information like user credentials and transport protocol.
 These information are stored as part of config DB.
 ,